pandeynandancse/rock_paper_scissor_in_browser/README.md

 ## Credit
 Thanks to coursera and Laurence Moroney, AI Lead at google brain,  with the help of whose this project is successfully made.
-Sole purpose of this project was to understand using Tensoflow js for in browser training and prediction.
+Sole purpose of this project was to understand using Tensoflow js for in-browser training and prediction.